 I haven’t used their ebook formatting option myself, but Draft2Digital offers free epub conversion from whatever Word document you upload to them.
 (Your style guide is their style guide.)
 They also offer a really easy-to-use front and end matter tool that helps you to insert stuff like ‘About the Author’, ‘Other Books By’, etc. into your books with minimal fuss.
 And unlike Smashwords, D2D is fine with you using the converted epub file they generate for you anywhere you want.
 (Epub is the ebook file type used by pretty much every retailer except Amazon.)

 Free DIY Formatting

-I’ve formatted all my ebooks and print books myself using various tips and tricks I found online and LibreOffice.
+In the past, I formatted all my ebooks and print books myself using various tips and tricks I found online and LibreOffice.
 LibreOffice is a free, open-source office suite that works on both Windows and Mac.
-It does everything I need it to do to publish my books in every format.
+It does pretty much everything you need it to do to publish your books in every format, but there is a learning curve.(See resources below.)
 If you haven’t downloaded it already, you should seriously check it out.

 Some helpful links: